zk-phi/preact-web-components/Readme.md

 });
 ```

-so that users may pass an `img` tag as the `icon` property of the component.
+so that users may pass an `img` tag for the `icon` property of the component.

 ``` html
 <form-field label="foo">